obrienciaran/datatakehome/README.md

 ### Part B Data Assessment

+See [`notebooks/readme.md`](notebooks/readme.md) for the written answers to `B1` and `B2`, and [`notebooks/data_quality_assessment.ipynb`](notebooks/data_quality_assessment.ipynb) for the full exploratory analysis

 Examine `dbt`.
 The raw data is used as a `source` for dbt and loaded from the repo.
 Some simple cleaning is applied in the `staging` layer.
 Two `mart` layer tables as requested in Part C are created.
+Table level and column level documentation has been added.
+Column level tests have been added.

 The daily production run is containerised in Docker for reproducibility.
 A pinned image ensures the dbt version and dependencies are consistent across every run.
 The image is built and pushed to GitHub Container Registry (GHCR) automatically when the `Dockerfile` or `requirements.txt` changes on `main`, and is pulled at runtime each morning at 06:00 with a cronjob in a Github action.
 Note that the CI pipeline installs dbt directly via pip and does not use Docker.
 A GitHub secret was created for the service account with `BigQuery Data Editor` and `BigQuery Job User` roles, which are the minimum permissions required for dbt to operate. `BigQuery Job User` allows the service account to execute queries, while `BigQuery Data Editor` allows it to create and write to tables.
 This follows the principle of least privilege, avoiding broader roles such as `BigQuery Admin`.